-Can My Special Needs Student be Suspended or Expelled?
+Can My Special Needs Student Be Suspended or Expelled?

-By Judy Malmon, J.D. | Last updated on July 28, 2022
+By Judy Malmon, J.D. | Last updated on May 30, 2025 Featuring practical insights from contributing attorney Timothy E. Gilsbach

 As an early intervention, schools have policies and practices for disciplining student behavior.
 If a child’s behavior becomes more serious, a school may consider suspension or even expulsion.
 But what if a student’s behavior may stem from a child’s disability?
 Can a school discipline him or her in the same way as a non-disabled student?